Example 1 – Creating a VBA Function with a Single Argument

 Read More: How to Use VBA User Defined Function

-4. Creating VBA Function with Default Argument
+Example 4 – Creating a VBA Function with a Default Argument

 Steps: